 If you wanted to learn the principles for building a successful business, Ray Dalio would be one of the first business leaders you would want to ask.
-He has built the world’s largest Hedge fund from scratch and became one of the world most wealthy business leaders in the process.
+He has built the world’s largest Hedge fund from scratch and became one of the worlds most wealthy business leaders in the process.
 In his book “Principles” he lays out exactly how he did it and the truth is, it isn’t that complicated providing your guiding principles are right.
 There are some consistent values that make sense and are required in order to ensure that your business thrives.
 So, what can we learn from this book?

 It’s important to choose the right goal and embrace continuous improvement